Maud, Countess of Angus1

 Last Edited=28 Jul 2003

-Malcolm, 6th Earl of Angus was born before 1207.1 He is the son of Duncan, 5th Earl of Angus.1 He married Mary Berkeley, daughter of Sir Humphrey Berkeley.1 He died between 1237 and 1242.1
+Malcolm, 6th Earl of Angus was born before 1207.1 He was the son of Duncan, 5th Earl of Angus.1 He married Mary Berkeley, daughter of Sir Humphrey Berkeley.1 He died between 1237 and 1242.1

-Malcolm, 6th Earl of Angus succeeded to the title of 6th Earl of Angus [S., c.
+He succeeded as the 6th Earl of Angus [S., c.
 1115] between 1207 and 1214.1 In 1237 he took part in the Convention of York.1

 Child of Malcolm, 6th Earl of Angus and Mary Berkeley